seznam/IMA.js-plugins/packages/plugin-testing-integration/README.md

 `Default: null`

 This allows you to use custom PageRenderer.
-The TestPageRenderer has to define static method `initTestRenderer(ns, oc, config)`, which should provide the PageRenderer into the Object Container (oc).
+The TestPageRenderer has to define static method `initTestPageRenderer(ns, oc, config)`, which should provide the PageRenderer into the Object Container (oc).

 ### initSettings
 `<Function>`